AMANSINGH1674/HackWeek--BlackBox/README.md

 - A mock API was built in Express (`mock_api.js`) to replicate the discovered behaviors.
 - The project is now complete and can be used as a reference, learning artifact, or portfolio piece.

-## What's Next?
-- **Polish and Share:** Refine documentation, add code comments, and share your project on GitHub or your portfolio.
-- **Add Features:** Add a friendly root route to the Express app, or implement additional endpoints for fun.
-- **Testing:** Add unit tests for your Express API using Jest or Mocha.
-- **Reflect:** Write a summary of your approach and what you learned.
-- **Explore Further:** Try more creative or extreme edge cases, or deduce the exact logic for `/fizzbuzz` if desired.

----

-**Congratulations!** You have completed the Blackbox API Challenge with thoroughness and accuracy.

 # Sample Test Cases and Expected Outputs